xinran-wu/LNG_AERMOD_Health/README.md

 ## Data Availability

 Due to confidentiality concerns, full output data are not publicly available in this repository because these outputs may contain industry and facility-specific information.
-Researchers interested in accessing the full output datasets may contact the author directly to discuss availability.
+Researchers interested in accessing the full output datasets may contact the authors directly to discuss availability.

 ## Citation